Frequently Asked Questions

 - Proof Reader

 - Sign-Language Interpreter

-After students register with our office, they are given instructions to return to the office once classes have started.
-At that time, they are given a copy of their accommodation form, which they need to share with each instructor.
-We encourage students to share this form early in the quarter.
+After students register with our office, they are given instructions on how to request an accommodation form, which they need to share with each instructor.
+The will do this at the beginning of each new semester.
+We encourage students to share this form early in the semester.
 Some students may prefer to see their instructors during office hours.
 In order to ensure equal access for all students, it is strongly recommended that instructors only accommodate those students who are registered with Accessibility Resources.

-Please contact Accessibility Resources at 732-5327 if you have any questions or concerns.
-If a student has self-identified, provided appropriate documentation, and has an accommodation form, they are entitled under law to receive the specified accommodation.
+Please contact Accessibility Resources if you have any questions or concerns.
+If a student has self-identified, provided appropriate documentation and has an accommodation form, they are entitled under law to receive the specified accommodation.